 respond to disease outbreaks, natural disasters, terrorist attacks and other health threats.
 It also supports the US

 Research: APHL assesses the capacity and capability of US

 Information/Publications: APHL publishes reports and briefs profiling developments in public health laboratory science, practice, management and training.

-National Center for Public Health Laboratory Leadership, which fosters the development of emerging leaders and expands knowledge of public health laboratory management.
-The association also manages five laboratory fellowship programs.
+Leadership Development: APHL fosters the development of emerging leaders, expands knowledge of public health laboratory management and manages five laboratory fellowship programs.

 Policy Analysis: APHL issues statements on pending legislation and regulations, provides expert testimony, comments on proposed rulemaking and disseminates educational materials on priority issues.